HungryHowies/How-To-Build-Zitadel-from-Source/README.md

 Follow the above steps to build new version of Zitadel.
 Download the new version, copy any configuration files that were modify in the previous Zitadel version to the new Zitadel version, build/configure using the Makefile, stop Zitadel service, remove old executable OR copy new Zitadel executable over the old executable in this working directory.( /usr/local/bin/).

-The only difference is copying the modified configuration files previously before the build and the executable file "Zitadel" will replace the old one in directory ( /usr/local/bin).
+Copying the modified configuration files  before the build and the executable file "Zitadel" will replace the old one in directory ( /usr/local/bin).

-Files that should be copied over are shown below.
-Navigate to Zitadel current version.
+Depending on what files were modified they need to be copied over to Zitadel current version.
 ```
 cd /home/zitadel-2.42.10/
 ```